Citi is an advertising partner.

 - Citi® Private Pass®: Access to a website where cardholders have the ability to purchase pre-sale tickets to various concerts and events.
 From time to time, Citi® Private Pass® will include the ability to buy access to sold out shows – with tickets being set aside specifically for Citi cardmembers.

 - Citi® Price Rewind: If you purchase something using your credit card, and Citi finds that item at a lower price 60 days within, you will be reimbursed the difference up to $500 per item.
 The maximum yearly payout of the Price Rewind benefit is $2,500.

 We’ve seen most of the other services, in one form or another, on other credit cards – not just Citi ones.
 For instance, you should be aware that “$0 liability on unauthorized charges” is offered by virtually all major issuers.

 How Does the AT&T Access Card from Citi Compare to Other Credit Cards?

 Understanding the value of credit cards often comes down to comparing all available options.
 In order to help develop a feel for whether the AT&T Access Card from Citi is the right choice for you, we have profiled how it preforms against some other leading credit cards.

-If attainable, the Citi® Double Cash Card is the better choice over the AT&T Access Card from Citi.
-The Double Cash card rewards users with 1% cash back when making a purchase, then another 1% when paying it off.
+If attainable, the Citi® Double Cash Card – 18 month BT offer is the better choice over the AT&T Access Card from Citi.
+The Citi® Double Cash Card – 18 month BT offer lets you Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 This applies to all purchases – meaning it matches the rewards on the AT&T Access Card from Citi, and then some.
-The one downfall of the Citi Double Cash is the absence of a welcome bonus.
+The one downfall of the Citi® Double Cash Card – 18 month BT offer is the absence of a welcome bonus.

 AT&T Access Card from Citi vs AT&T Access More